HDInnovations/UNIT3D-Community-Edition/docs/basic_tuning.md

 `opcache.save_comments=1`
 This will preserve comments in your script, I recommend to keep this enabled, as some libraries depend on it, and I couldn’t find any benefits from disabling it (except from saving a few bytes RAM).
 Make sure it is uncommented.
 AKA remove the`;`

 And there you have it folks.
-Experiment with these values, depending the resources of your server.
-Save the file and exit and restart PHP `sudo systemctl restart php8.2-fpm`.
+Experiment with these values, depending on the resources of your server.
+Save the file and exit and restart PHP `sudo systemctl restart php8.3-fpm`.

 Enjoy! 🖖